mcagricaliskan/neuroevolution-flappybird/README.md

 I had to code neural network from scratch.
 Because my computer not good enough for using library and creating bigger population.

-I think code is fine not messy.
+I think code is fine and not messy.
 I will add some comment lines later.

 Sometimes I found best population so fast.
-I saw best generation on third generation.
+I saw best generation on third cycle.

 just a sample here 16th generation